apache/servicemix3/servicemix-assembly/src/main/release/examples/ws-notification/README.txt

 =============================================================

 This example demonstrates the ability to use the Web Services - Notification implementation in ServiceMix.
+First, in this directory, run 'ant' to add needed dependencies to the classpath.
 To run this example, open three terminals - one for each instance directory.
 In each terminal, start ServiceMix and feed the configuration like so:

 In terminal one:
 $ cd ./instance1